Applications on the Victorian Housing Register (VHR)

 *Disclaimer for preferred waiting list area report

 Preferred waiting list area data aims to provide an applicant’s location preference(s) of social housing across Victoria.
-Preferred waiting list area data is derived by an applicant selecting up to five location preferences per application.
-As applicants can select up to five location preferences; a single applicant can therefore be counted anywhere from 1 to 5 times in the data set.
+Preferred waiting list area data is derived by an applicant selecting up to 5 location preferences per application.
+As applicants can select up to 5 location preferences; a single applicant can therefore be counted anywhere from one to 5 times in the data set.
 There is no rank order for preferences selected.
-There is no comparability with number of applications on the waitlist due to the variability of the number of preferences chosen by each applicant.
+There is no comparability with number of applications on the wait list due to the variability of the number of preferences chosen by each applicant.

 Bedroom sizes are reported on by preferred waiting list area to indicate the type of housing size requirements an applicant is approved for.
 To uphold confidentiality and privacy requirements, figures between the numbers of 0-4 are reported as <5.